 - Present findings to and achieve sign off by a director listed on Companies House

 - Submit a notification of compliance to the Environment Agency

 - Appoint an ESOS Lead Assessor

 - Calculate the total energy consumption profile of the organisation

 - Complete ESOS compliant energy audits onsite

-- Report compliance to the Environment Agency following review by a board level Director
+- Report compliance to the Environment Agency (EA)

-- Keep appropriate records to evidence compliance with ESOS
+- Compile evidence pack to evidence compliance with ESOS

 - Ongoing support following compliance to implement the recommendations derived from the ESOS report